sunfmin/mcp-go-debugger/README.md

 The AI will help you:
 1. Set breakpoints in the relevant function
-2. Examine variables as execution proceeds
+2. Eval variables as execution proceeds
 3. Identify the root cause of the issue

 #### Debugging a Single Test